Kajalpandey230/Blog_site/README.md

 Want to take your blog live?
 Here are some recommended platforms:

-Frontend → Deploy on Vercel
+Frontend → Deploy on Render

 Backend → Host on Render